Skip to content

 Aerial view of Maidichong in Yiliang, Yunnan - China

-In recent years many villages have started planting colored rice to attract more tourists.
+Recently, many villages have started planting coloured rice to attract more tourists.
 Helped by the College of Agriculture and Biotechnology of Zhejiang, Yiliang joined this trend in 2017.

-The first project was completed in a different village (马蹄湾村) and it depicted the mythological Ashima (阿诗玛), a girl from the Yi ethnic group that after falling in love was forbidden to marry and was instead turned into a stone in the forest (the Stone Forest near Kunming).
+The first project was completed in a different village (马蹄湾村), and it depicted the mythological Ashima (阿诗玛), a girl from the Yi ethnic group who, after falling in love, was forbidden to marry and was instead turned into a stone in the forest (the Stone Forest near Kunming).

 The experiment was repeated in 2018 in the Kawan Village (河湾村).
 The project became quite popular after CCTV TV made a program about it in November 2019.